swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Usage
 *****

 There are 3 VMC views available.
-These views are all subclasses of Django's ListView so all its capabilities are still available to you in addition to the specific VMC capabilities described below.
+They are all subclasses of Django's ListView so in addition to the specific VMC capabilities described below, all ListView's capabilities are still available to you.

 View Options
 ------------